BlocProtocol/BLOC-wiki/docs/mining/How-to-mine-BLOC.md

 ## **7. Mining Pools**

-[What is a mining pool ?](../mining/Pools.md) and checkout the complete list of BLOC mining pools available.
+Checkout the complete list of [BLOC Mining Pools](../mining/Pools.md) available.
 Always select the nearest mining pool from your location for the best results.